ataberkozek/hyperledger-fabric-v2-kubernetes-dev/README.md

-# Hyperledger Fabric v2 with Raft on Kubernetes
+# Hyperledger Fabric v2 with Raft on Openshift

 ## Prerequisites

-- Kubernetes cluster with at least 4GB memory and 2 vCPUs (tested on IBM Cloud free tier IKS)
+- Openshift cluster with at least 4GB memory and 2 vCPUs
-- kubectl available on path and configured to use a cluster
+- kubectl/oc available on path and configured to use a cluster
 - Fabric binaries available on path

 ## Architechture